 Describe the laboratory, giving a detailed description of the individual department including its facilities and major equipment.
-There should be information on access to special services, e.g. molecular pathology, immunohistochemistry, neuropathology and paediatric pathology.
+There should be information on access to special services, e.g. mass spectrometry specialist protein, and immunochemistry techniques.

 State CPA (UKAS) Ltd accreditation status (month/year) and any ongoing work to address the issues raised if accreditation is conditional, as well as participation in external quality assurance (EQA) schemes if applicable to specialty.